dlang/DIPs/DIPs/DIP1xxx-ajie.md

 }
 ```

-Note that the above behaviour for rvalues is intentionally different from
+Note that the above behavior for rvalues is intentionally different from the
-behaviour of `foreach` without `ref` or `auto ref` keywords.
+behavior of `foreach` without `ref` or `auto ref`.
 These semantics are
 proposed by this DIP because they allow `loopVariable3` to always be an
-lvalue from user perspective.
+lvalue from the user's perspective.

-`auto ref` should work in both generic and non-generic functions.
+`auto ref` should work in both templated and non-templated functions.
 It should
-be allowed to be used in `static foreach`, but with no effect, as elements
+be allowed in `static foreach`, but with no effect, as elements
 of compile-time aggregates can never be lvalues.

 ## Example, using EMSI-Containers [2]

-Briefly, containers.DynamicArray is an array that automatically allocates
+Briefly, `containers.DynamicArray` is an array that automatically allocates
-and deallocates memory it uses without relying on garbage collector.
+and deallocates the memory it requires without relying on garbage collector.
 It
-does not allow copying itself, to protect the memory from being accidently
+does not allow itself to be copied in order to protect the memory from being accidently
-aliased into a dangling reference.
+aliased to a dangling reference.

 ```D
 import std.algorithm;